Stompke/Sprint-Challenge--Advanced-CSS/README.md

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

-        > It sets your base font-size at 10px so it is easy to choose a font-size with 'rem' without having to use a calculator.
+        > It sets your root font-size at 10px so it is easy to choose a font-size with 'rem' without having to use a calculator.

 4. How would you describe preprocessing to someone new to CSS?